HHS/simpler-grants-gov/frontend/README.md

 - If installing new packages locally with npm and using `make dev` with docker to run locally, you may need to run `make build` first to bring the new packages into the container

-**Note:** To run the fully integrated app, uncomment the correct environment variable for the API_URL in your .env.development file, and run `make start` in the API directory before starting your local frontend container.
+**Note:** To run the fully integrated app, with the Next JS app connecting to the API, uncomment the correct environment variable for the API_URL in your .env.development or .env.local file, and run `make start` in the API directory before starting your local frontend container.

 #### Testing Release Target Locally